dilasgoi/ebw/README.md

 ## Logging

 Log files are located in the `logs` directory.
-Each installation attempt generates a log file named after the software, version, toolchain, optional CUDA version, and timestamp of the attempt.
-The `logs/history` file contains a summary of all installations.
+Each installation attempt generates a log file named after the easyconfig file, and timestamp of the attempt.

 ## Contributions

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.